 \section{Abstract}

-Let $K = \mathbb{Q} (\th) $ be a number field generated by a complex root $\th$ of a monic irreducible trinomial of type $ F(x)= x^{2^r}+ax^m+b \in \Z[x]$ and $\Z_K$ its ring of integers.
-In this paper, we study the monogenity of $K$.
-More precisely, when $m=1$, we provide some explicit conditions on $a$, $b$, and $r$ for which $K$ is not monogenic.
+Let $K = \Q(\th)$ be a number with $\th$ a root of an irreducible trinomial of type $ F(x)= x^{2^r}+ax^m+b \in \Z[x]$.
+In this paper, based on the $p$-adic Newton polygon techniques applied on decomposition of primes in number fields and the classical index theorem of Ore \cite{Narprime, O}, we study the monogenity of $K$.
+More precisely, we prove that if $a$ and $1+b$ are both divisible by $32$, then $K$ cannot be monogenic.
+For $m=1$, we provide explicit conditions on $a$, $b$ and $r$ for which $K$ is not monogenic.
 We also construct a family of irreducible trinomials which are not monogenic, but their roots generate monogenic number fields.
 To illustrate our results, we give some computational examples.